 In order to ensure that an institution has returned to compliance following an action of warning or probation, "the Commission will require a monitoring report and follow-up team visit, and the action will state the required topics to be addressed in the report, and the due date of the report.
 A follow-up team visit always will follow submission of the monitoring report for a non-compliance action."
 (See the policies and procedures documents at the Middle States website for more details.)

-The typical deadline is anywhere from 6 to 24 months following a commission non-compliance action; in Wells College’s case, the monitoring report is due Dec.
-1, 2019.
-Per the commission’s procedure, the commission will arrange for a follow-up site visit following the submission of the monitoring report.
+The typical deadline is anywhere from 6 to 24 months following a commission non-compliance action; in Wells College’s case, the monitoring reports were due Dec.
+1, 2019 and Feb.
+1, 2021.
+Per the commission’s procedure, the Commission arranged for follow-up site visits following the submission of each monitoring report.

 From the Middle States website: “The Mid-Atlantic Region Commission on Higher Education, doing business as the Middle States Commission on Higher Education (MSCHE), was formally incorporated under Pennsylvania Commonwealth law on March 1, 2013.
 From its origins in 1919 through February 2013, the Commission was a unit of the Middle States Association of Colleges and Schools.
 Although now an independent corporation, the Commission maintains an ongoing relationship with the Middle States Association.